 If stick application is your preferred method, take a look at Canadian indie brands like Ruoravaan or Attitude.
 Both companies have perfected natural deodorant sticks that don’t use plastic, come in a variety of scents (like Ruoravaan’s warm and sexy Rose & Cacao or Attitude’s ultra-fresh Avocado Oil) and are easy to use by quickly swiping under the arm.

 In the deodorant-tub world, two brands reign supreme: No Pong and Crawford Street Natural Skincare.
 The former sells underarm anti-odorants in a variety of scents, with or without baking soda and in easy-to-recycle aluminum tubs.
-The Vancouver-based natural skin care line Crawford Street creates plastic tubs of cream deodorant with the most mature of scents, like cedar and juniper, to classic ones like lemon.
+The Toronto-based natural skin care line Crawford Street creates glass tubs of cream deodorant with the most mature of scents, like cedar and juniper, to classic ones like lemon.

 There’s something out there for everyone that won’t break the bank.